 - There are also products like this mini rechargeable air conditioner made for camping: http://thetentairconditioner.com/review-companion-mini-rechargeble-evaporative-tent-air-conditioner/

 - Or you could look into solar powered fans.

-Again, use a sandwich sign outside your booth or a large hanging sign near the entrance that grabs the attention of people passing by.
+Again, use a sandwich sign outside your market booth or a large hanging sign near the entrance that grabs the attention of people passing by.

 STEP INSIDE & ENJOY MY AIR CONDITIONED TENT WHILE YOU SHOP!

-They’ll also be more likely to remember you after the event.
-How many booths did they walk into and look around that day?
-How many did they get to feel comfortable, refreshed and feeling better walking out than they did coming in?
+They’ll also be more likely to remember you after the market.
+How many booths and vendors did they walk past or into that day?
+How many did they get to feel comfortable, refreshed and better walking out than they did coming in?
 Hopefully just one; yours!

-I’ve personally never shopped in a store that hands me a glass of champagne to sip while I shop but when I’ve seen it done on TV.
-I immediately think luxury.
+I’ve personally never shopped in a store that hands me a glass of champagne to sip while I shop but when I’ve seen it done on TV, I immediately think luxury.
 No, you’re not handing out champagne but you’re adding a little extra for your shoppers, which adds to the whole experience.